Mining is a Growing Force in Alaska’s Economy

-- In FY2016, NANA received $108.7 million in net proceeds from Red Dog Operations and distributed $65.8 million to other Alaska Native regional and village corporations
+- In FY2017, NANA received $247.0 million in net proceeds from Red Dog Operations and distributed $156.4 million to other Alaska Native regional and village corporations

-- 58% of the 600 year-round jobs at Red Dog are filled by NANA shareholders, including Teck, NANA Lynden and NANA Management Services jobs
+- 55% of the 550 year-round jobs at Red Dog are filled by NANA shareholders, including Teck, NANA companies and other service providers

-- Calista Corporation in western Alaska received $2.0 million in royalties and other revenue for mineral agreements, including lode exploration, placer gold production, and construction material sales in 2016
+- Calista Corporation in western Alaska received millions of dollars in royalties and other revenue for mineral agreements, including lode exploration, placer gold production, and construction material sales

 Each year AMA commissions the McDowell Group to research the economic impact of Mining in Alaska.
 Continued investments by the mining industry ensure Alaska’s continued economic growth.

 In-Depth Report on the Economic Impact of Mining in Alaska, 2017

 Economic Impact of Mining in Alaska, 2014

 Economic Impact of Mining in Alaska, 2013

 Economic Impact of Mining in Alaska, 2012